LisaHrmn/color_generator/README.md

-simple color genrator made with React, install locally or try out wuth the demo:
+simple color genrator made with React, install locally or check out the demo: